 - Mail lost or delayed by the post office will be assessed with a penalty if late, as the postmark will not be considered as the date of payment.

 - Mail in a post-dated cheque early to avoid penalties.

-- In the event of a postal disruption, please utilize alternative payment methods to ensure that payment is received by the due date.
+- In the event of a postal disruption, please utilize alternative payment methods to ensure that payment is received on time.

 Use your original current tax notice to make payment at your local financial institution as some will not accept reprints.

 Please note: Financial institutions will not apply for the Home Owner Grant on behalf of their customers.
-If you are eligible for the Home Owner Grant, your completed application must be received by City of Kelowna Revenue Branch (online, mail, dropbox or in person) by the due date.
+If you are eligible for the Home Owner Grant, your completed application must be received by City of Kelowna Revenue Branch on time.

 The City of Kelowna is not responsible for errors made by financial institutions.